Lifeline (2015 video game): Gameplay

 In the game, players interact by choosing from two different responses to help the main character progress in the story.
 Taylor responds in real time, taking a regular amount of time to respond after telling the player they are going to sleep, for example.
 Taylor takes time to complete tasks, and the player has to wait for their response, only seeing the text: [Taylor is busy].
 Some decisions require looking up additional information, and if the player makes a wrong decision, it can cause Taylor to die.
 In the event that Taylor dies, the player can rewind to a past decision and try again.
 Once the game is completed to any ending (such as death), Fast Mode is unlocked, which removes wait times between messages.

 Plot

 The plot follows Taylor as they try to find a way back home after crashing on a foreign planet that turns out to be inhabited by hostile, hive-minded parasitic lifeforms known as the Greens.
 Taylor must overcome natural and unnatural elements in order to manipulate the structures of the planet and call a spaceship to come rescue them.
+Silent Night follows the events of the first edition, where Taylor is aboard the White Star ship that rescued them from the Greens.
 The game is played in real time as Taylor explores, sleeps, and interacts on the planet, so sometimes the player is left waiting for hours before they will hear from the main character again.